|- candidate number||28322|

 |- Brief summary||Objective: To examine the impact of remote ischaemic postconditioning after an ischaemic stroke on infarct size and clinical outcome in patients, but also to better understand the potential underlying mechanisms contributing to these effects.

-Study design: Randomized double blind clinical trial
+Study design: Randomized single blind placebo-controlled clinical trial

 Study population: 200 patients with ischaemic stroke who are being admitted to the emergency room of the Radboudumc.

 Intervention: Remote RIPostC: 4 cycles of ischaemia of the arm by inflating a simple blood pressure cuff around the upper arm at 20 mmHg above systolic blood pressure during 5 minutes followed by 5 minutes of reperfusion.
 This will be performed twice a day during the complete duration of hospitalization.